Alí Ávila: UNAM (loan)

-Querétaro (loan)
+Querétaro

-On 22 July 2025, Ávila was loaned out to Querétaro where he had his best season to date, scoring six goals in 10 games.
+On 22 July 2025, Ávila joined Querétaro on loan.
+He finished the Apertura 2025 with six goals.
+He secured a permanent transfer in January 2026.

+On 26 July, Ávila scored a brace in Querétaro's 2–1 victory over Pachuca.

 International career

 Ávila was part of the under-17 squad that participated at the 2019 U-17 World Cup, where Mexico finished runner-up and he scored twice.

 On 2022, Ávila, was called up by Gerardo Martino as a sparring for the Mexico national football team previous to the 2022 FIFA World Cup.